 The UNITWIN UNESCO Chairs Program promotes international inter-university cooperation and networking to improve institutional capabilities through understanding sharing and collective work.
 Through this network, college and research study institutions all over the world swimming pool their resources.
 Both human and material, to address pushing obstacles and add to the development of their societies.
-In numerous instances, the Networks and Chairs function as think tanks and as bridge.
+In numerous instances, the Networks and Chairs function as think tanks and as a bridge.
 Home builders between academia, civil society, regional communities, research, and policy-making.
 They have shown beneficial in notifying policy choices, developing brand-new mentor initiatives.
 Producing development through research study and contributing to the enrichment of existing university programs while promoting multiculturalism.
 In areas struggling with a scarcity of knowledge, Chairs and Networks have progressed into poles of excellence and innovation at the sub-regional or local levels.
 They also contribute to reinforcing North-South-South cooperation.
+Find out more about the UNESCO leader.

 Well stated that the woman’s education is the ‘greatest’ force for development and peace worldwide, with the aspiration to establish tool-kits concentrating on vital locations consisting of abilities, health, and environment change.
 The instructional activities of the Institute of Education for Peace (a Greek NGO founded in 1986).

 At the college level, the UNITWIN/UNESCO Chairs Program serves uniformity with and in between developing nations.
 Because the program was launched in 1992, some 590 UNESCO Chairs.
 Inter-university networks have been established at over 600 organizations in more than 120 nations.
-Dimitra Papadopoulou, Professor Emerita at the School of Psychology, has supervised of the program considering that 1986.
+Dimitra Papadopoulou, Professor Emerita at the School of Psychology, has supervised the program considering that 1986.
 Including inclusive PE, Sport, Physical Fitness, and Recreation.
 UNESCO Chairs work on helping UNESCO accomplish their global goals associating with pressing challenges that can add to the advancement of societies.

 All the actions of the UNESCO chair, in addition to its administration, are performed by volunteers (faculty members, main and secondary school instructors, students, members of NGOs, etc.), who provide their understanding and time free of charge.
 The UNESCO Chair collaborates with secondary and main school teachers from all over the nation to promote peace.
 To this end, the Panhellenic Network of Educators was developed in 2001 to promote a culture of peace and non-violence.